codecentric/hikaku/spring/README.md

 + Query Parameter based on an object
   + _Example:_ `@RequestParam queryParam: MyObject`

++ Parameter annotations on a HashMap to dynamically extract parameters

++ Matrix parameters having a binding to a specific path element
+  + _Example:_ `@MatrixVariable(pathVar = "employee")

 + Produces using negated media type _Example:_ `@RequestParam(produces = "!text/plain")`